Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 Now every change that happens to the `this.parties` variable should automatically be saved to the local client-side minimongo DB and synced to the server-side MongoDB and all the other clients in realtime!

-# Intializing Collection on Server Side
+# Initializing Collection on Server Side
 One thing is left before we can start manupilating data and be able to check if changes are reactive.

 We need to initialize `Parties` collection for the server side.
 Since collection file